efwGrp/efw3.X/help/excel.isEncircled.md

 <H1>Excel.isEncircled</H1>

 The isEncircled function is established to judge whether a point is encircled by a shape or not.
+Only XSSF(xlsx,xlsm).

 <h2>Sample</h2>
 <pre>